kgagulic/playwright-gagulic/README.md

-- Valid Email Format Login Validation
-- Invalid Email Format Login Validation
-- Forgot Password Functionality
-- Customer Feedback Form Submission
-- Verify functionality of "Like" button on product reviews
+- Testing product details opening
+- Test opening new category
+- Test filtering results on the page